VedantEnterprises/SimpleFlashLight/README.md

 A Torch
 =========================
-A simple flash light app for Android.
+A simple flash light app for Android. <br />
-It uses your camera's LED flashlight to let you see in the dark.
-If you don't have a flashlight with your camera, it use your screen brightness as flash light instead.
+It uses your camera's LED flashlight to let you see in the dark. <br /> If you don't have a flashlight with your camera, it use your screen brightness as flash light instead.

 Based on :